GoogleChrome/lighthouse-ci/README.md

 ## Overview

-Lighthouse CI is a set of commands that make continuously running, asserting, saving, and retrieving [Lighthouse](https://github.com/GoogleChrome/lighthouse) results as easy as possible.
+Lighthouse CI is a suite of tools that make continuously running, asserting, saving, and retrieving [Lighthouse](https://github.com/GoogleChrome/lighthouse) results as easy as possible.

 The node CLI (`npm install -g @lhci/cli`) runs Lighthouse, asserts results, and uploads reports.